D0019208/Service-Loop/README.md

 git pull origin master
 ```

 2.)
-In the app repository downloaded, go to www -> js -> modules -> index and locate "home_modules.js" and change the code like below
+In the app repository downloaded, go to www -> js -> modules -> index and locate "home_modules.js" and change the code like below as we do not have access to phone functionality in a browser so we need to set the information manually.

 Change this:
 ```